 - Help to grow authors as brands by offering the story behind the story

 - Increase the value of the Penguin brand (and any other consumer brands, like Puffin)

-- Foster users’ loyalty with compelling experiences (to support the other objectives)
+- Foster users’ loyalty with compelling experiences

 - We also saw users fail to find what they wanted on author websites, and thought there might be a connection.

 As a result we discovered that all original and exclusive content should be focussed around the authors and their books.
 Penguin Random House could do a better job of producing author-related content than other sites, after all, authors are the best content creators on the planet.

 I remember being in the middle of a usability test.
 I was watching a passionate Colm Toibin fan google his favourite author.
 I expected him to go to the author's website by clicking the first Google result.
 But he didn't.
 That's when I saw the opportunity.Ben Sauer